-The average length of time it takes your reps to close a deal is another key metric when it comes to measuring the performance of your sales reps.
-You should also look to measure the average time it takes a deal to pass through each stage of the sales pipeline.
-With this metric, you will quickly be able to flag deals that are less likely to close by the amount of time they are taking to progress.
+The average length of time it takes your reps to close a deal is another crucial metric for measuring the performance of your sales reps.
+It would help if you also looked to estimate the average time it takes a deal to pass through each stage of the sales pipeline.
+With this metric, you will quickly be able to flag values that are less likely to close by the amount of time they are taking to progress.

 You will also be able to identify sales bottlenecks and take action.
-Perhaps your reps need some expert coaching, or if the deal looks like it could amount to a huge time investment but the likelihood (based on average sales cycle duration) of a win is quite low, it might be time for your rep to invest their time in deals that are statistically more likely to convert.
-By arming yourself with this important sales cycle information, you can quickly eliminate sales bottlenecks and give direction to your team on how they should invest their time.
+Perhaps your reps need some expert coaching, or if the deal looks like it could amount to a considerable time investment, but the likelihood (based on average sales cycle duration) of a win is relatively low, it might be time for your rep to invest their time in deals that are statistically more likely to convert.
+By arming yourself with this critical sales cycle information, you can quickly eliminate sales bottlenecks and give your team direction on how they should invest their time.

 7. Cost of Sales to Revenue Ratio

 This sales performance metric reflects the overall efficiency of the sales division.
 Total costs include salaries, commissions, expenses for your sales organization.
 Over time this metric can help you gauge the level of investment needed to reach a certain performance level.
-You will be able to tell how much of an investment it took your company to reach annual revenue.
-Measure your cost of sales to revenue ratio against the industry average to see how your levels of sales productivity stack up.
+You will tell how much of an investment it took your company to achieve annual revenue.
+Measure your sales cost to revenue ratio against the industry average to see how your levels of sales productivity stack up.

 8. Sales Funnel Leakage

 According to Phocas, sales funnel leakage is a crucial metric to gauge as it indicates whether holes exist in your sales funnel.
-With the right measurement, you can also determine precisely where those holes are, what’s causing them, and gain insights on how you might plug those leaks — which aren’t only leeching potentially valuable leads, but also revenue.
+With the right measurement, you can also determine precisely where those holes are, what’s causing them, and gain insights on how you might plug those leaks — which isn’t only leeching potentially valuable leads but also revenue.

-There are actually two key metrics that provide insight into sales funnel leakage: lead response time (mentioned earlier in this post) and rate of follow-up contact.
+Two key metrics provide insight into sales funnel leakage: lead response time (mentioned earlier in this post) and follow-up contact rate.
 Both of these metrics can point to the health and efficiency of your sales force.
 Businesses that respond promptly to leads are more likely to close deals, and persistence is, of course, crucial.
 Are your reps promptly reaching out to qualified leads?
 How often are they following up on leads?
 If there are significant time lapses between follow-ups and these leads are dropping out of the sales funnel before being deemed unqualified or not interested, you’ve identified a prime opportunity to boost your sales figures by plugging this hole.

 9. Specific Action Metrics

-Beyond metrics pertaining to outcomes, it’s also critical to evaluate sales performance based on measurable actions.
-Because factors such as the time it takes a sales rep to follow up on a lead can have such a substantial impact on whether your company wins the sale, identifying the most influential actions and setting KPIs based on those goals is a highly effective way to keep your sales team on track.
+Beyond metrics about outcomes, it’s also critical to evaluate sales performance based on measurable actions.
+Because factors such as the time it takes a sales rep to follow up on a lead can have such a substantial impact on whether your company wins the sale, identifying the most effective actions and setting KPIs based on those goals is a highly effective way to keep your sales team on track.

 - # of outreach emails sent